 One big step to creating an organized kitchen and pantry is labeling your items.
 In this post, I’m going to give you a step by step tutorial on how I made these pantry labels with just a few common household items and about an hour of my time.
+Learn how to make labels easily.

 Instead of using the typical stickers, I decided to save a little money and try packaging tape instead.
 I created free printable labels for you to download and print out so you can enjoy custom labels in your kitchen and pantry.
 You can download the free printable below to get started.
+It is easy to make your own labels, with my printable.

 Custom Pantry Labels